 Symptom Possible Solution(s) Operator will not run.
 Power LED is OFF.
 Check that power to the operator is turned ON.
 Transformer may be overheated.
 Turn power off and allow board to cool for several minutes then retest.
 Check for low 115 VAC power and low voltage shorts.
 Check for 115 VAC at terminals 2 and 3.
 If voltage measures OK, check the terminal strip or replace the circuit board.
 Operator will not run.
 Power LED is ON.
 Momentarily jumper terminal 11 to terminal 20.
 If the input LED does not come ON, check the terminal strip or replace the circuit board.
 If LED does come ON, proceed to next steps.
+Check Motor: Momentarily jumper terminal 11 to terminal 20.
+If the input LED does not come ON, check the terminal strip or replace the circuit board.
+If LED does come ON, proceed to next steps.
 Remove circuit board.
 With power ON, momentarily jumper terminal 3 to terminal 4 with a 14 AWG insulated jumper wire.
 CAUTION - HIGH VOLTAGE.
 The motor should run.
 With power ON, momentarily jumper terminal 3 to terminal 5 with a 14 AWG insulated jumper wire.
 CAUTION - HIGH VOLTAGE.
 The motor should run in the opposite direction of the above step.
 If the motor runs in both steps above, replace the control board.
 If the motor does not run, or runs in only one direction, problem can be a bad motor, motor capacitor, wire connections from the control board to the motor or a bad control board.
 Secondary operator motor will not run.
-Check that SW-1, switch 7 is OFF and SW-2, switch 4 is ON.
+Check that SW 1, switch 7 is OFF and SW 2, switch 4 is ON.
 Remove circuit board.
 Momentarily jumper terminal 3 to one of the secondary motor terminals, then to the other secondary motor terminal with a 14 AWG insulated jumper wire.
 CAUTION - HIGH VOLTAGE.
 The secondary motor should run one way, then the other way as power is applied to each terminal.
 If the secondary motor runs in both directions, replace the control board.
 If secondary motor does not run, or runs in only one direction, problem can be in the wiring from the primary to secondary operator, bad secondary motor or motor capacitor.